Table of Contents

 Tourism accounts for 90% of the state of Quintana Roo’s revenue, so it’s important to keep the economy open, as this is how most local people earn a living.
 Local companies know that they must follow the regulations and exercise increased caution, or they will be subject to more statewide shutdowns.
 For this reason, you will see staff of all companies wearing masks, and signs all over the city reminding locals and tourists alike to wear masks and observe the sana distancia or social distance.

 Government Updates from Mexico and the United States

 Mexico’s federal government uses a biweekly traffic light monitoring system to provide guidance on restrictions on certain activities depending on the level of COVID cases in each state.
-The Epidemiological Risk Assessment tool used in Mexico is also known as the stoplight system.
-It uses a color-coded scale indicating different levels of risk for Covid-19 contagion.
+The Epidemiological Risk Assessment tool uses a color-coded scale indicating different levels of risk for COVID-19 contagion.
 The 4 colors are: red, orange, yellow and green, with red indicating the most severe risk, orange and yellow indicating reopening of the economy with various levels of restrictions, and green indicating no restrictions in place and back to normal.
 As of December 13, 2021, 27 out of 32 Mexican states are listed as green, which means risk of contagion is low, and economic activities have resumed.

-Quintana Roo has been divided into two regions under the stoplight system – Northern Quintana Roo and Southern Quintana Roo.
+The state of Quintana Roo has been divided into two regions under the stoplight system – Northern Quintana Roo and Southern Quintana Roo.
 Both regions are listed as being in green status for the period December 13 to December 26, 2021.
 This means that economic activity has resumed to near normal levels throughout the state.

 The U.S. State Department Travel Advisory for Quintana Roo states that there are no restrictions on travel for U.S. government employees in Quintana Roo state, which include tourist areas in Cancun, Cozumel, Isla Mujeres, Playa del Carmen, Tulum, and the Riviera Maya.